Our Services

 Oral sex is usually safe during pregnancy if:

-If you're experiencing unusual symptoms or aren't sure whether what you're feeling is pregnancy-related, Ubie's free AI-powered pregnancy symptom checker can help you better understand what may be happening and whether you should consult your healthcare provider.
+If you're experiencing unusual symptoms during pregnancy and want to better understand what may be causing them, you can check your symptoms online to help determine whether you should consult your healthcare provider.

 While oral sex itself does not harm the baby, certain risks can arise from infections or specific behaviors.